Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 |---|---|---|

-The damaging admission — what Eden is NOT good for
+The damaging admission — what Embody is NOT good for

-If you have commercial insurance that covers Wegovy or Zepbound with a reasonable copay, or you qualify for a manufacturer savings card, your real monthly cost on a brand-name program with insurance support is probably less than Eden’s $209.
-If insurance is part of your equation, Eden is the wrong path.
+Embody is cash-pay and is not contracted with commercial, Medicare, or Medicaid plans (HSA/FSA cards are advertised as accepted).
+If you have commercial insurance that covers Wegovy or Zepbound with a reasonable copay, or you qualify for a manufacturer savings card, your real monthly cost on a brand-name program with insurance support is probably less than Embody’s $299/mo ongoing rate.
+If insurance is part of your equation, Embody is the wrong path.
 Check our GLP-1 insurance coverage guide →

 The 12-month cost comparison vs split-pricing programs (illustrative)